ONE SUCH AS ME? finally brought to light.

 In 2011, an organization was founded in Vancouver that promised to equip churches and parishes to support mental health recovery within their community.
 They did this by providing online courses that explained the ins and outs of mental health.
 Churches were delighted to have information that improved their understanding.
 They learned a lot.
 It was a good thing.
 The ministry drew a large following.

 But there was something important missing.
-Although it served the Church, the importance of faith and the role Jesus could have in the healing of Christians under their care, was not part of the discussion.
+Although it served the Church, the importance of faith and the role Jesus could have in the healing of Christians under their care, was not part of the conversation.

 A few years earlier, in 2006, another ministry, Living Room, was founded which provided peer support groups for people with mood disorders.
 Here they received the kind of support their churches had not been able to give them.
 Members were able to share with others who, like themselves, were struggling with symptoms of illness and—even more than that—the pain of stigma.